puneetm10/welcome/README.md

 # welcome
-it is a welcome folder to enter further
+it is a welcome folder. welcome to my home.:)